aerogear/graphback/docs/features.md

 ## Templates
-Graphback provides users with choice of setting up custom environment with features with the help of templates.
-We plan to provides templates with multiple use cases including various server frameworks like GraphQL server frameworks like Apollo, Voyager and others.
+Graphback provides users with the choice of setting up a custom environment with features with the help of templates.
+We plan to provide templates with multiple use cases including various server frameworks like GraphQL server frameworks like Apollo GraphQL, GraphQL-js and others.

 Currently we provide `apollo-typescript-starter` only, and we'll be supporting more soon.

 #### [apollo-typescript-starter](https://github.com/aerogear/graphback/tree/master/templates/apollo-starter-ts)
-Basic typescript implementation of GraphQL server using apollo-express framework.
-Uses knex for database connection.
+Production ready typescript implementation of GraphQL server using apollo-express framework.
+Uses knex.js library for database access.

 ## Databases
 Graphback allows you to configure your database according to your needs.
-We plan to provide support to multiple databases(MySQL, MongoDB etc).
-Currently we are supporting `PostgreSQL` only.
+Graphback provides support to multiple databases(MySQL, MongoDB etc).
+Currently, we are supporting `PostgreSQL`.

 ## Commands
 ### Init